Georgetown University: Faculty

 As of 2017, Georgetown University employed 1,414 full-time and 1,196 part-time faculty members across its three Washington, D.C. campuses, with additional staff at Georgetown University in Qatar.
+In the fall of 2024, there were 5,869 full-time and 1,550 part time faculty members across all campuses.
 The faculty comprises leading academics and notable political and business leaders, and are predominantly male by a two-to-one margin.

-Georgetown University's faculty members give more support to liberal candidates, and while their donation patterns are generally consistent with those of other American university faculties, they gave more than average to Barack Obama 2008 presidential campaign.
+Georgetown University's faculty members give more support to liberal candidates, and while their donation patterns are generally consistent with those of other American university faculties, they gave more than average to the Barack Obama 2008 presidential campaign.

-The faculty includes former Society for Classical Studies president James J. O'Donnell, theologian John Haught, social activistd Chai Feldblum, Nobel laureate George Akerlof, writer and human rights advocate Carolyn Forché, award-winning literary critic Maureen Corrigan, linguist Deborah Tannen, business philosopher Jason Brennan, and hip hop scholar Michael Eric Dyson.
+The faculty includes former Society for Classical Studies president James J. O'Donnell, theologian John Haught, social activist Chai Feldblum, Nobel laureate George Akerlof, Dan David Prize winning historian Dagomar Degroot, writer and human rights advocate Carolyn Forché, award-winning literary critic Maureen Corrigan, linguist Deborah Tannen, business philosopher Jason Brennan, and hip hop scholar Michael Eric Dyson.